4 Questions to Ask to Choose the Right Lawyer

 a) Contracts and Communication:

 Many attorneys will review their business practices with you when you discuss the engagement agreement to retain the attorney.
 Ethically, it is best if all attorneys actually have a signed written contract with their clients.
 This process of signing the contract is the perfect time for you to talk about their business practices and procedures.
-Critical areas of conflict that people may have with attorneys can oftentimes be addressed up front.
+Critical areas of conflict that people may have with attorneys can oftentimes be addressed up-front.
 One of these areas is communication.
 Make sure you know what the best method of communication is with your attorney.
-As well as what their policies are on phone calls, emails, and copying you on any/all correspondence that comes through the office.
+As well as what their policies are on phone calls, emails, and copying you on any and all correspondence that comes through the office.
 Addressing the communication issues and expectations beforehand is very important to understand how they do business and if you are willing to have an attorney with that policy.

 b) Billing:

-An attorney\’s billing practices are very important for your consideration as well.
+An attorney’s billing practices are very important for your consideration as well.
 Billing procedures can differ amongst attorneys or firms.
 As such, you should make sure to have a clear understanding of what to expect on your bill: How often will you receive it; will it be detailed; will you be charged for attorney time as well as legal assistant time; will there be quarterly rounding of time; etc.?
 Additionally, you should know what happens if you are not able to comply with the terms of the agreement or if you run low on funds.
 Ask these questions, if they have not already been addressed by the attorney.

 c) Deadlines:

 Another important business practice you should inquire about is the average turnaround time for the attorney to complete work product.
-All attorneys who practice in litigation have a variety of deadlines that are court mandated and court imposed.
-However, what is the attorney\’s turnaround time if there is not a deadline?
+All attorneys who practice in litigation have a variety of deadlines that are court-mandated and court-imposed.
+However, what is the attorney’s turnaround time if there is not a deadline?
 Make sure you know what their policies and standards are so you can have realistic expectations of when you can expect work to be completed.
 If you are in a rush situation make sure you let the attorney know!
 They may be able to help you as long as they know and confirm their schedule is clear.

 4. Can You Trust This Person?